MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/high-availability.md

 Certs for the confidential client app must be rotated for security reasons (don't use secrets in prod!).
 There are several ways to handle cert rotation, listing is in ordered of most preferred to least preferred.

+1. Use Managed Identity

+With [Managed Identity](https://learn.microsoft.com/entra/msal/dotnet/advanced/managed-identity), trust is established through hosting your app in Azure.
+There are not secrets to maintain and no certificates to rotate.

-1. Use Microsoft.Identity.Web's certificate handling logic
+2. Use Microsoft.Identity.Web's certificate handling logic

 In web app / web api scenarios, you should use Microsoft.Identity.Web, a higher-level API over MSAL.
 It handles certificate rotation for when the certificate is stored in KeyVault and handles Managed Identity for you as well.